danfortunato/surfacefun/docs/index.rst

    surfaceop
    examples

-Surfacefun is MATLAB package for numerically computing with functions on surfaces with high-order accuracy.
+Surfacefun is a MATLAB package for numerically computing with functions on surfaces with high-order accuracy.
 It provides abstractions for managing high-order unstructured :doc:`surface meshes <surfacemesh>`, representing :doc:`scalar functions and vector fields <surfacefun>`, and efficiently